-Sports being always the epicenter of the world whether it’s for magnification for cultural value or competitivity among nations, but as technology is coming into the spotlight, the traditional methodologies of interpreting the games are altering with the surging advancements.
+Sports has always been a epicenter of the world whether it’s for magnification for cultural value or competitivity among nations, but as technology is coming into the spotlight, the traditional methodologies of interpreting the games are altering with the surging advancements.
 So one among them is DRS, which has changed the facets of analysis & judgements of sports.

 Decision Review System (DRS):

 Umpiring has always been a precarious and exhausting part for any sports industry for years.
-An empiring interpretation has often been questioned the judgements resulting in fans misunderstanding the fairness of the game.
+An empiring interpretation has often been questioned for the judgements they make, which results in poor reputation in front of fans and creates the confusion in the fairness of the game.

 Decision Review System (DRS) consists of two major components:-

 Hawk-Eye is a camera system that traces the trajectory of the ball during the game.

 Hawk-eye was the first company to perceive the FIFA GLT(Goal Line Technology) licence, the technology is classified the most accurate, reliable, and experienced provider of GLT.

 What exactly is Goal-line technology?